Pounding The Table Only Hurts The Table (and Maybe Your Hand)

 In personal injury and insurance litigation, mediation normally begins in a group setting [the plenary session] where opening remarks are delivered across the table.
 After the mediator has delivered her opening remarks, counsel for the plaintiff typically starts the process before turning the floor over to the counsel for the defendant.
 I’ve witnessed these opening statements take some interesting turns; unfortunately, they are not always very productive.

 Counsel for the plaintiff sometimes reads or paraphrases the mediation memoranda they have delivered.
 They may tell the defendant why the plaintiff’s credibility is superior or plaintiff’s experts are superior to the defendant’s.
-Counsel for the defendant may tell the plaintiff that they are neither likable nor credible.
+Counsel for the defendant may tell the plaintiff that they are neither likeable nor credible.
 They may demean and debase not only the plaintiff’s claim but the plaintiff personally.
 Thankfully, the literal pounding of the table happens rarely, but this figurative table pounding happens more often.

 While each participant has the right to use the strategy of their choice, I would like to suggest a different approach that seems to be more conducive to productive sessions – charm and disarm the decision maker.
 The explanation and justification for this approach finds its roots in psychology.